indimail/indimail-virtualdomains/.github/README-indimail.md

 ### Using QMAILQUEUE with your own program

 When you want to use your own program as **QMAILQUEUE**, then your program is responsible for queuing the email.
 It is trivial to queue the email by calling [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8).
 Your script can read the stdin for the raw message (headers + body) and pipe the output (maybe after modifications) to [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8).
 If you are doing DKIM signing, you can execute [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8) instead of [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8).
-You can have [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8) call [qmail-spamfilter(8)](https://github.com/indimail/indimail-mta/wiki/qmail-spamfilter.8) and [qmail-spamfilter(8)](https://github.com/indimail/indimail-mta/wiki/qmail-spamfilter.8) call [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8).
+You can have [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8) call [qmail-spamfilter(8)](https://github.com/indimail/indimail-mta/wiki/qmail-spamfilter.8) and have [qmail-spamfilter(8)](https://github.com/indimail/indimail-mta/wiki/qmail-spamfilter.8) call [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) by setting **SPAMQUEUE** environment variable to <u>/usr/sbin/qmail-queue</u>.
 Assuming you want to do DKIM signing, and myfilter calls [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8), you can do the following

 ```
 $ sudo /bin/bash
 # echo /usr/local/bin/myfilter     > /service/qmail-smtpd.25/variables/QMAILQUEUE
-# echo /usr/bin/qmail-spamfilter  > /service/qmail-smtpd.25/variables/DKIMQUEUE
+# echo /usr/sbin/qmail-spamfilter  > /service/qmail-smtpd.25/variables/DKIMQUEUE
-# echo /usr/bin/qmail-queue > /service/qmail-smtpd.25/variables/SPAMQUEUE
+# echo /usr/sbin/qmail-queue       > /service/qmail-smtpd.25/variables/SPAMQUEUE
 # svc -r /service/qmail-smtpd.25
 ```